-The Inspector includes a panel that allows you to view and interact with your Ember objects.
-To open it, click on any Ember object.
-You can then view the object's properties.
+The inspector comes with its own object inspector that allows you to view and interact with your Ember objects.
+While using the inspector, click on any Ember object to open the object inspector and inspect its properties.

-Here's what you see when you click on an object:
+Here's what you see when you click on the

-If a property name is preceded by a calculator icon, that means it is a computed property.
-If the value of a computed property hasn't yet been computed, you can click on the calculator to compute it.
+Computed properties are preceded by a calculator icon.
+If a computed property hasn't been computed, you can click on the calculator to compute it.

-You can expose objects to the console by clicking on the
+You can send objects and properties to the console by clicking on the

-You can also expose properties to the console.
-When you hover over an object's properties, a
+When you hover over the object's properties, a

 $E button will appear

 next to every property.
-Click on it to expose the property's value to the
+Click on it to send the property's value to the

-You can send Ember objects and arrays to the Inspector by using
+You can send Ember objects and arrays to the object inspector by using

-Make sure the Inspector is active when you call this method.
+Make sure the Ember Inspector is active when you call this method.

 You can edit